cschreib/picam2fits/README.md

 picam2fits image.jpg image.fits
 ```

-The generated FITS file contains four extensions (plus the primary HDU, which is empty), one for each color channel: red, green, green (again) and blue.
+The generated FITS file contains four extensions (plus the primary HDU, which is empty), one for each color channel: red, green, green (again), and blue.
 There are, indeed, two green channels because of the Bayer pattern of the camera's detector:
 ```
 +--+--+--+--+--+
 |BG|BG|BG|BG|BG|